 }

-This structure makes caching a natural consequence of good prompt engineering, not an afterthought.
-Structure your prompts with sinc-LLM, enable provider caching, and watch your costs drop.
+This structure makes caching a natural result of good prompt engineering, not an extra step.
+Structure your prompts with sinc-LLM, turn on provider caching, and your costs will drop.